-A new Day Use Area will feature improved parking and barrier-free access, expanded area for picnicking and field play, access to/from restroom and shelter without crossing the road, and stormwater treatment at the shoreline.
+A new Day Use Area features improved parking and barrier-free access, expanded area for picnicking and field play, access to/from restroom and shelter without crossing the road, and stormwater treatment at the shoreline.
 This development also retains a Little League sized ball field and protects archaeological resources.

-Renovations to shoreline and RV campsites convert 3 vehicle access campsites and realigns them to 4 walk-in/kayak-in campsites with nearby parking, if needed; restores dune vegetation along 100+ feet of shoreline; and realigns two RV campsites for easier vehicle access and to accommodate road configuration.
+Renovations to shoreline and RV campsites convert 3 vehicle access campsites and realigns them to 4 walk-in/kayak-in campsites with remote parking, if needed, restores dune vegetation along 100+ feet of shoreline, and realigns two RV campsites for easier vehicle access and to accommodate road configuration.

-The campground road will be relocated to the rear of the playfield area to: clearly separate camping traffic from day users, reducing congestion and improving visitor safety; improve wetland functions and improve park aesthetics in the playfield and restore wetland in the old group camp, while retaining two individual campsites; and eliminate accessory buildings and improve event space facilities.
+The campground road has been relocated to the rear of the playfield area to: clearly separate camping traffic from day users, reducing congestion and improving visitor safety; improve wetland functions and improve park aesthetics in the playfield and restore wetland in the old group camp (while retaining three individual campsites); and eliminate accessory buildings & improve event space facilities.

-The new group campground includes a loop road with eight individual sites and bus parking, creating capacity for about 55 people, to meet expected demand.
+The new group campground includes a loop road with eight individual sites and bus parking, creating capacity for about 40 people, to meet expected demand.
 The group camp features a double vault toilet building, a potable water system, and a trail network.
-A rustic picnic shelter and masonry fire ring will be added.
+A rustic picnic shelter and masonry fire ring complete the space.
 Sensitive design layout and storm water treatment measures reduce new development impacts to the site and conserves sensitive areas and trees.

 How will this be paid for?